-''' 1 To deploy the updated toolkit support set to QuickTest, copy the WebExtUsedBooks.js file (and WebExtSample.xml if necessary) to <QuickTest installation folder> \dat\Extensibility\Web\Toolkits\WebExtSample. '''

-- 2 Close and reopen QuickTest.
+- 1 To deploy the updated toolkit support set to QuickTest, copy the WebExtUsedBooks.js file (and WebExtSample.xml if necessary) to <QuickTest installation folder>\dat\Extensibility\Web\Toolkits\WebExtSample. - 2 Close and reopen QuickTest.
 Select the check box for WebExtSample in the Add-in Manager dialog box and click OK.
-QuickTest opens and loads the support you designed. - 3 Close and rerun the sample control from Start > Programs > QuickTest Professional > Extensibility > Samples > Web Add-in Extensibility Book Sample.
-Click Used. - Ð - 4 Use the Add Objects to Local button in the Object Repository dialog box to learn the Used Books control. - 5 Create a test that runs the SelectBook and RowCount methods and make sure they perform correctly.
+QuickTest opens and loads the support you designed.

+3 Close and rerun the sample control from Start > Programs > QuickTest Professional > Extensibility > Samples > Web Add-in Extensibility Book Sample.
+Click Used.

+- 4 Use the Add Objects to Local button in the Object Repository dialog box to learn the Used Books control. - 5 Create a test that runs the SelectBook and RowCount methods and make sure they perform correctly.
+You can also open the Microsoft Windows Event Viewer and view the log message added by the SelectBook method (for more information, see "Using the Microsoft Windows Event Log" on page 85).

-Stage 4: Implementing Support for the WebExtUsedBooks' Identification Properties and the Test Object Name function get\property\value(prop)
+Stage 4: Implementing Support for the WebExtUsedBooks' Identification Properties and the Test Object Name

-In the WebExtUsedBooks.js file, implement the get\property\value as follows:
+In the WebExtUsedBooks.js file, implement the get_property_value as follows:

-// The function provides values for all of the identification properties defined in // the test object configuration XML file, as well as the hard coded "logical\name" // property that QuickTest uses to name the test object.

 '''

+function get_property_value(prop)

+// The function provides values for all of the identification properties

+// defined in the test object configuration XML file, as well as the

+// hard coded "logical_name" property that QuickTest uses to name

+// the test object.

 {

 if ( prop == "logical_name" || prop == "title" )

 // For the "title" identification property, as well as the "logical_name"

 // property, return the inner text of the first cell in the first row

 {

 return GetTableElem().rows[0].cells[0].innerText;

+}

 }

 }

 '''